This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This pharmacy is set in a stand-alone commercial property near a railway station.
 The pharmacy opens five days a week.
-It provides most of its NHS services at a distance.
-But people can visit its premises in person to have their blood pressure checked or if they want to buy a medicine over the counter.
+It provides its NHS services at a distance.
+But people can visit its premises in person to buy a medicine over the counter.
 The pharmacy dispenses people’s prescriptions.
 It delivers medicines to people in person.
 It supplies multi-compartment compliance packs to a few people who need help managing their medicines.
 And it delivers the NHS Pharmacy First Service by video link to help people who have a minor illness.

 Inspection summary findings